message/iata/HK.md

 - an approval letter from the Marine Department, and
 - a letter of certification to Department of Health from Hong Kong.
 15. Airline crew and merchant seamen are subject to a COVID-19 nucleic acid test upon arrival.
+16. Effective 4 June 2021, passengers who have been in or transited through Cambodia, Thailand or Viet Nam in the past 21 days must have:
+- a negative COVID-19 nucleic acid test result.
+The test must have been taken at most 72 hours before departure of the last direct flight to Hong Kong, SAR China.
+The name in the test result must match the name on the travel document, or a written confirmation issued by the laboratory with the name of the passenger must be presented; and
+- a document proving that the laboratory is ISO 15189 accredited or approved by the local government.
+All documents must be in Chinese or English.